Stanford.EDU Name Assignment Policy

 The Office of University Communications will inform the requester of the decision and any other relevant information within 10 business days.

-If you have any questions about whether a Name complies with these polices or about the appeal process for revocation of a Name, please contact Director of Web Communications at stocker( a t )stanford.edu.
+If you have any questions about whether a Name complies with these polices or about the appeal process for revocation of a Name, please contact the Assistant Vice President, Digital Strategy at john.stafford( a t )stanford.edu.